 Capacity: 20Ah | Outputs: 2 x USB Type A, 1 x DC-out | Notebook Connectors: 12

-There are also two USB ports, and they’re hardwired to output 5V.
-You’ll also get 12 different charge tips, but if you have one of the best Ultrabooks that need a USB Type-C port for charging, you’ll be out of luck.
-It also features a premium brushed aluminum finish, with bright blue LED status lights that clearly indicate the amount of juice left, or how close the battery is to being charged.
+This portable laptop battery charger also features two USB ports, and they’re hardwired to output 5V.
+You’re also supplied with 12 different charge tips, but if you have an Ultrabook that needs a USB Type-C port for charging, you’ll be out of luck.
+It also features a premium brushed aluminum finish, with bright blue LED status lights that clearly indicate the amount of juice left, or how close the battery is to full charge.

 - This product is only available in the UK and Australia at the time of this writing.
 US readers, check out a fine alternative in the MaxOak K2.